 What are the multi stage pump parts?

-The multistage pump parts are very similar to those of the standard Centrifugal pump except for the Multistage Centrifugal pump where the additional parts are diffusers which officially channel the fluid into the eye of the impeller or to the following stage.
+The multistage pump parts are very similar to those of the standard Centrifugal pump except for the Multistage Centrifugal pump where the additional parts are diffusers which efficiently channel the fluid into the eye of the impeller or to the following stage.
 In the side channel pump, there are intermediate plates with the scalloped side channel and liquid parts.

 How does a multi stage pump work?

 A multistage pump operates by one impeller feeding into the next impeller and the number of impellers required depend on the discharge pressure requirement.
-Water enters the pump and then passes through the various number of impellers in a sequence from the left to right.
+Liquid enters the pump and then passes through the various number of impellers in a sequence from the left to right.

 What are the applications and uses for multi stage pumps?